Don't lose touch with Laragai House

 Be sure to signup to our newsletter below in order to stay up-to-date with all of the latest news and events here at Laragai House.

-This decision, which put the needs of the wildlife before anything else, allowed animals to cross between the two conservancies and increased their living space by double and created the largest, and one of the most successful, rhino habitat in East Africa.
+In 2013, in an innovative move, Borana and Lewa decided to drop their fences to create the Borana-Lewa Landscape.
+This decision, which put the needs of the wildlife before anything else, allows animals to cross between the two conservancies and increases their living space by double to create the largest, and one of the most successful, rhino habitats in East Africa.

 Now over 160 black and white rhinos call the Lewa-Borana Landscape home and their relocation, protection and ongoing care has allowed their numbers to flourish over the years.

 Borana Conservancy is proud to report zero poaching incidents over the last six years.
 This is largely due to Borana’s community focused conservation efforts, along with the dedicated team of over 120 male and female rangers.

 Such a high ranger density is crucial to anti-poaching efforts and the effective biological management and monitoring of rhino.
 This conservation success story could not have been achieved without support from key conservation partners: Save The Rhino International, For Rangers, The Kenya Wildlife Service and Lewa Wildlife Conservancy.